akualove/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6.Write a function that capitalizes all words of a string.

-7. Write a function that encodes a string into 1337.
+7.Write a function that encodes a string into 1337.